Trump indictments: Key court dates set in Georgia, federal election cases

 Monday’s ruling by Chutkan means that Trump, the frontrunner in the Republican Party’s 2024 presidential nomination race, will likely have to stand trial in at least three separate criminal cases during the thick of campaigning.

-He took to his Truth Social platform on Monday morning before the federal trial date was set to accuse his Democratic rival, President Joe Biden, and other officials of seeking to derail his re-election bid.
+In a post on his Truth Social platform on Monday afternoon, Trump said he planned to appeal the judge’s decision.
+He also slammed his Democratic rival, President Joe Biden, and federal prosecutors, accusing them of seeking to derail his re-election bid.

-“It will only get worse because these deranged lunatics know no bounds.
-Someday, however, Sanity will again prevail,” Trump wrote.
+Trump’s federal trial is due to start one day before “Super Tuesday”, when more than a dozen US states will hold their presidential nominating contests.

+“Today a biased, Trump Hating Judge gave me only a two month extension, just what our corrupt government wanted, SUPER TUESDAY.
+I will APPEAL!” he wrote.

 Special Counsel Jack Smith, who is leading the federal prosecution of Trump on the election interference charges, had proposed a January 2 trial start date.